 No staff were directly employed by the Company (2019: none).

-No Directors received any remuneration for services to the Company during the year (2019: £nil).
+No Directors received any remuneration for services to the Company during the year.
 The Company is managed by secondees from Equitix Limited.
 No recharge for services rendered has been made during the year (2019: £nil).

-7. INVESTMENT REVENUE
+7. INVESTMENT INCOME